Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Student Performance Committee (SPC)

-The SPC is a committee made up of KHSC-KansasCOM employees and students, charged with being the primary team responsible for review of the totality of students’ academic and behavioral performance.
+The SPC is a committee made up of KHSU-KansasCOM employees and students, charged with being the primary team responsible for review of the totality of students’ academic and behavioral performance.

 The SPC reviews the academic records of students who have failed specific required elements for graduation and/or any student who has failed to show substantive academic progress in the path of study including demonstrated lapses in professionalism.